Anica Tričković, Mathematics teacher

 Why we do it?

-The main aim of this collaboration is to teach students about the first two Sustainable Development Goals: No poverty and Zero hunger, and connect SDGs with Math lessons (especially statistics, converting currencies, mean, median and financial skills in general).
+The main aim of this collaboration is to teach students about the first two Sustainable Development Goals: No poverty and Zero hunger, and connect SDGs with Math lessons (especially statistics, converting currencies, mean, median, family budgets and financial skills in general).
 We also connected these topics with Biology, Geography, English and Social and emotional learning.

 Students can read about SDGs, they can research about them, but the best way to learn about these goals is to try to imagine how really looks like to be poor, to be hungry and not have enough money for a decent life.